 • Prepare your introduction in advance to avoid thinking on the spot

-• Stay relaxed and focus on introducing your professional experience and skills most relevant and beneficial to the company you’re interviewing for
+• Stay relaxed and focus on introducing your professional experience and skills that are most relevant and beneficial to the company you’re interviewing for

 • Exclude any skills that are unrelated to the role you're applying for